Recent Advances in End-to-End Automatic Speech Recognition: End-to-end models

 The attention-based encoder-decoder (AED) model is another type of E2E ASR model \cite{chorowski2014end, bahdanau2016end, chan2016listen, lu2016training, zeyer2018improved}.
 As shown in Figure \ref{fig:AED}, AED has an encoder network, an attention module, and a decoder network.
 The AED model calculates the probability as

 where $u$ is the output label index.
 The training objective is also to minimize $- ln P( {\bf{y}}|{\bf{x}} )$.

 The encoder network performs the same function as the encoder network in CTC by converting input feature sequences into high-level hidden feature sequences.
-The attention module computes attention weights between the previous decoder output and each frame of the encoder output using attention functions such as additive attention \cite{bahdanau2016end} or dot-product attention \cite{chan2016listen}, and then generates a context vector as a weighted sum of the encoder output.
+The attention module computes attention weights between the previous decoder output and the encoder output of each frame using attention functions such as additive attention \cite{bahdanau2016end} or dot-product attention \cite{chan2016listen}, and then generates a context vector as a weighted sum of the encoder outputs.
 The decoder network takes the previous output label together with the context vector to generate its output to calculate $P(y_u | {\bf{x}} , {\bf{y}}_{1:u-1})$, which is operated in an autoregressive way as a function of the previous label outputs without the conditional independence assumption.

 While the attention on the full sequence in AED is a natural solution to machine translation which has the word order switching between source and target languages, it may not be ideal to ASR because the speech signal and output label sequence are monotonic.
 In order to have better alignment between the speech signal and label sequence, the AED model is optimized together with a CTC model in a multi-task learning framework by sharing the encoder \cite{kim2017joint}.
 Such a training strategy greatly improves the convergence of the attention-based model and mitigates the alignment issue.
 It becomes the standard training recipe for most AED models \cite{watanabe2017hybrid, hori2017advances, toshniwal2017multitask, ueno2018acoustic, delcroix2018auxiliary, liu2019adversarial, kim2019attention, karita2019improving}.
 In \cite{hori2017joint}, a further improvement was proposed by combining the scores from both the AED model and the CTC model during decoding.